Llane Alexis is a multidisciplinary textile artist based in San Francisco, CA.

 He braids, stitches, and wraps the fabrics (silk from Dosa; denim from Levi’s; organic cotton from Voices of Industry) in a process of free creation that breathes life and an element of humanity into everyday, inanimate objects.

-In choosing such objects (a river stone from Amami Osaima, Japan; a defunct Apple computer, complete with keyboard and mouse; a brick from a demolition site), he gives the mundane and functional new meaning.
+In choosing such objects (a river stone from Amami Oshima, Japan; a defunct Apple computer, complete with keyboard and mouse; a brick from a demolition site), he gives the mundane and functional new meaning.

 Llane has hosted numerous solo and group exhibitions around the world in London, Madrid, Havana, Buenos Aires, Salvador de Bahia, San Francisco, and most recently in Los Angeles.